-Paul counters him in verse 19, "Nevertheless the solid foundation of God stands, having this seal: "The Lord knows those who are His," and, "Let everyone who names the name of Christ depart from iniquity."
+Paul counters him in verse 19, 2:19 "Nevertheless the solid foundation of God stands, having this seal: "The Lord knows those who are His," and, "Let everyone who names the name of Christ depart from iniquity."

-Verse 20, "But in a great house there are not only vessels of gold and silver, but also of wood and clay, some for honor and some for dishonor."
+Verse 20, 2:20 "But in a great house there are not only vessels of gold and silver, but also of wood and clay, some for honor and some for dishonor."
 If you attended a state dinner at the White House you'd probably dine on expensive china.
 The oldest presidential china was purchased by James Monroe in 1817.
 The plates are decorated with a presidential eagle.
 They're priceless.

-But if you toured the kitchen you'd also find regular dishes maybe even paper plates and plastic cups - dishes that get soiled and tossed out regularly.
+But if you toured the kitchen you'd also find regular dishes, maybe even paper plates and plastic cups, dishes that get soiled and are tossed out after their first use...
 Vessels of honor... and vessels of dishonor...

 And you'll find the same in the house of God.
 There's the pure teaching of God's Word, served up on plates beautifully embossed with the seal of God's Spirit.
 Vessels of honor rightly divide the Word of God.
 But you'll also encounter impure doctrine, from unreliable vessels.
-This speculation is dishonorable.
+This sort of speculation is dishonorable.

-Paul says in verse 21, "Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work."
+Paul says in verse 21, 2:21 "Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work."
 The Greek name "Timothy" meant "God-honoring."
 Paul wants his young protégé to live up to his name in how he cares for and handles God's Word.
+And we too, need to rightly divide the Word of God.